We love a hard day’s work in the garden, but sometimes there’s nothing better than putting your feet up.

 We love this garden hammock from Vonhaus; even the stand is graceful.
 It’s well suited to modern-contemporary gardens, but neutral enough to fit a more traditional style too.
 It would look fantastic with some personalization with your favourite cushions and blankets.

 This hammock (stand not included) from Oliver Bonas would be a stylish addition to any patio or social area.
-We love the cool blue and white design, great for dozing off in on a summer’s day.
+We love the orange and pink colours, great for a sizzling summer’s day.

 Wayfair Quilted Fabric Hammock with Pillow

-For real indulgence, try this comfortable hammock from Wayfair.
+For real indulgence, try this comfortable hammock.
 It goes the extra mile with its quilted fabric and built-in pillow.
 It’s also a double, so it’s roomy for one or cosy for two.